InfinityVM/InfinityVM/book/src/README.md

 ![infinityvm banner](./assets/infinityvm-banner.png)

 InfinityVM is a new blockchain architecture that integrates offchain compute.
-This book has details such as:
+This book covers:

 - Building apps with InfinityVM
 - Examples of apps